Health-RI/health-ri-metadata/README.md

 ### Overview and Diagram

 An overview of the Metadata schema core is presented in the [UML](https://www.omg.org/spec/UML "https://www.omg.org/spec/UML") diagram depicted below.
-The UML showcases the primary classes (entities), excluding the detailed definitions such as rdfs:label rdfs:comment.
+The UML showcases the primary classes (entities), excluding the detailed definitions such as `rdfs:label` and `rdfs:comment`.
 Each block denotes a class and comprises a list of its attributes (properties).
 If a class is connected to another class by a closed arrow, indicating that it inherits all properties from the other class.
 For example, `dcat:DatasetSeries` inherits from `dcat:Dataset` which inherits from `dcat:Resource`.
 The other arrows, represent relations and contain the type of relation, such as `dcat:Dataset` connects to a `dcat:DatasetSeries` via the predicate `dcat:inSeries`, and include the cardinality, such as `dcat:Dataset` can be connected via `dcat:inSeries` to zero or more `dcat:DatasetSeries`.

 - HRI core metadata schema diagram (plateau 1):
 <img src="Images/1.0_plateau1/HRICoreSchemaReleasePlateau1.jpg" alt="diagram" width=1080 height=560 title="diagram">